 If you really want to save money, don’t drink in Norway!
 Or, if you do get a hankering for a glass of wine or a beer, copy the locals and have a drink at your accommodation before going out.

 You can buy weak beer from local shops and supermarkets, but for all other alcohol you’ll have to visit the state-owned Vinmonopolet, or bottle shop.
 Here you can buy wine at not-too-unreasonable prices (for Norway, anyway), plus spirits and stronger beers.

 Most larger towns have at least one Vinmonopolet store, but note that they have limited opening hours; they tend to shut by 6pm in the evening, and at 3pm on Saturdays.
 They are also closed on Sundays and public holidays.
 It can be a bit of a shock if you’re visiting from a country with more liberal licensing laws, so if you want a bottle of wine for the evening take our advice and plan ahead!

 Trains and buses in Norway can quickly get expensive and if you’re travelling in a group, it will probably work out cheaper to hire a car.
 It also means that you can visit those hard-to-access places and make as many selfie-stops as you like at the amazing viewpoints en route.

-Car rental can be pricey, however, so we’d recommend using the comparison tool on this page to find a decent deal. but if you are not too bothered about having a brand new vehicle or the latest model, Rent a Wreck hires out reasonably priced cars.
+Car rental can be pricey, but if you are not too bothered about having a brand new vehicle or the latest model, Rent a Wreck hires out reasonably priced cars.
 Bear in mind, though, that if you are driving long distances, they have strict mileage limits which can rack up the cost.